 Criteria for Judging Proposals: Proposals for new series will be judged on the basis of the significance and timeliness of the topic, the appropriateness of the symposium format, the likelihood of interesting science being completed or sparked and the scientific quality of the organizing committee.

-How to Apply: Applications to organize individual series that start winter or spring of 2018 are due by November 9, 2016, and are available on proposalCENTRAL (https://proposalcentral.altum.com/default.asp).
+How to Apply: Applications to organize individual symposium series that start winter or spring of 2019 are due by October 31, 2017, and are available on proposalCENTRAL (https://proposalcentral.altum.com/default.asp).
 The application should be submitted by a member of the organizing committee.

-Please note: Institutional involvement and approval is not required for application.
+Please note: Institutional involvement and approval are not required for application.

 Application Requirements Include: